skurfuerst/phoenixreloaded/README.txt

 js/lib <-- dependencies.
 DO NOT TOUCH

-js/app.js <-- main sproutcore App

 ToDo List
 ---------

-* *T1* Dependency Management with RequireJS (investigate how to load Aloha *and* custom stuff using RequireJS, i.e. how to use RequireJS twice on website)
+* DONE: *T1* Dependency Management with RequireJS (investigate how to load Aloha *and* custom stuff using RequireJS, i.e. how to use RequireJS twice on website)
 * T2 Fix SproutCore right bar issue, and remove quickfix at sproutcore.js:line 1565
 * T3 Save Aloha-Content back to model (needs B1)
 * *T4* Connect to Phoenix Backend